xivanalysis/xivanalysis/docs/patch-checklist.md

 ### Run data generation scripts

 Some of the data used in XIVA is automatically generated from game files or sources such as XIVAPI.
-Run `yarn generate` to re-run the scripts and update any such data.
+Run `pnpm run generate` to re-run the scripts and update any such data.

 ### Verify invulnerability windows for new content